 Why You’re Inherently Selfish

 We all are inherently selfish because, as psychologist Elizabeth Dunn puts it, “The present acts as a magnifying glass for our emotions.”
-And we stare through those damn things as intently as Sherlock Holmes finding a fingerprint.
+And we stare through those darn things as intently as Sherlock Holmes finding a fingerprint.

 It’s hard not to.
 Especially, we do this because the present’s hard to miss and we suck at visualizing the future.

 Try this quick exercise to test if you and your future self are working together:

 Imagine you’re like Ebenezer Scrooge from A Christmas Carol.
 The Ghost of Christmas Yet to Come transports you to a family dinner 20 years from now that Future You is hosting.
 Close your eyes and picture the scene.
 Don’t be lazy.
 Do it for three seconds.

 What do you see?